 As the business world continues to develop and embrace more technology, more compute, more cloud computing, and so on; so distributed systems will continue to rise in popularity.
 There simply isn’t a path for the modern enterprise that doesn’t involve some kind of distributed network, data store or compute.
 After all, this is why Apache Kafka has become so widely used, as the platform is essential for the management of data streams across distributed systems.

 Given the complexity that is already present in distributed systems, businesses need any advantage they can get when it comes to building and maintaining their systems.
 Apache Kafka is a difficult and complex platform that can have a steep learning curve, which is why we developed Conduktor UI to take the pain out of Apache Kafka.
-You can download a free trial of the system right now to see it in action and learn how easy it can be to get a Kafka deployment up and running.
+Start a free trial of the system right now to see it in action and learn how easy it can be to get a Kafka deployment up and running.